Frequently Asked Questions

 9. Do you board pets?

 No, we do not board pets.
-However, we do provide overnight hospitalization for ill pets or pets requiring ongoing medical treatments.
 We do not provide overnight observation; if we feel that your pet requires ongoing observation through the night, we will suggest an appropriate local facility.